nagasudhirpulla/GridInformationSystem/README.md

 * Measurement

 ## TODOs
-* Create app and UI layers for API clients and API roles, app layer done for api role, app layer done for api client create
+* Create UI layers for API clients and API roles
 * Restrict on delete in all many-to-many relations
 * Create Data ingestion API and Data Query API.
 Authentication would be by jwt tokens issued by api client keys
 * Provision to provide Tags to elements.
 This can be useful for element categorization